adwiii/CSCI_420_Robotics_Fall_2025/labs/lab1.md

 ----
 # Checkpoint 3

 You now have all you need to launch the rocket and plot the data passed between the different software components.
-Now plot both the command velocity (`/cmd_vel/data`) and the velocity sensor data (type in `/sensor_vel/data` and hit the + button again) using `rqt_plot`.
+Now plot both the command velocity (`/cmd_vel/data`) and the velocity sensor data (clear the field, type in `/sensor_vel/data`, and hit the + button again) using `rqt_plot`.
 Relaunch the rocket's software so that you can see the velocity from the countdown until it reaches maximum velocity. **Take a screenshot of your graph**.

 <div class="columns is-centered">
     <div class="column is-6">